CR-Formula/FSAEElectrical/README.md

 # ISU Formula SAE Electrical Repo
-This repo contains all the embedded and software development we have produced for the FSAE Team for its Electrical subsytem.
+This repo contains all the embedded and software development we have produced for the FSAE Team for its Electrical subsystem on cars CR-26 and CR-27.

 ## What's all included?